The New Level brand is somewhat “new” to the American market.

 Other than the Utility, New Level irons are forged from a one-piece and then milled for the final product.
 That is where the exotic looks come from you find on the cavity.
 The milling on the backside of a lot of their irons is just stunning.
 It’s a reason they are so eye-catching on Instagram.

 Looks can’t be all you’re about though.
 When I started hearing golfers, I know to say such positive things about the clubs, I knew I needed to find out more.
 That lead to our meeting at the PGA Show.
 The booth New Level set up was small and in the corner of the room.
 Much like a lot of the new to the show brands.
 That doesn’t bother me; I’m just glad to see someone taking a risk (it is a risk to shell out a bunch of money to be a vendor at these shows) and put their product out there.
 Even though the booth was small, the provided space was put to use ideally.
-On display was several staff bags all housing a different variant of the irons.
+On display were several staff bags all housing a different variant of the irons.

 To make a great booth, you can have the lights, the booth girls, the flashy items.
-Or, you can have some solid product.
+Or, you can have some solid products.
 New Level, for this show, decided simple was enough because their product is the show.
 With Utility Irons, Irons, and wedges they have a lovely allotment of clubs.

 - 4995 HB